How does equity release work?

 - Find out more: Paying for care at home

 Take independent financial advice from a specialist accredited later life adviser, such as a fully listed member of the Society of Later Life Advisers (SOLLA).

 By choosing an accredited member of the Society, you can be assured of someone with the expertise to best understand your needs to provide advice that is right for you and your family.

-Read our checklist
+Download our equity release checklist

-We explain the options for paying for care at home, from local authority support to paying for it yourself, known as ...
+We explain the options for paying for care at home, from local authority support to paying for it yourself.

-Find out about home care fees and how they can vary according to where you live in the UK, as well as the type of care ...
+Home care fees can vary according to where you live in the UK and the type of care you need.

 Home care can help you live independently at home, but there can be some hidden costs to look out for.